oemof/tespy/docs/advanced_tutorials/heat_pump_exergy.rst

 This tutorial shows how to set up and carry out an exergy analysis for a ground-coupled heat pump (GCHP).
 In addition, various post-processing options are presented.
-To investigate the impact of refrigerant choice on COP and exergetic efficiency, two Python scripts of the same network with different refrigerants (NH3 and R410A) are created.
+To investigate the impact of refrigerant choice on COP and exergetic efficiency, the same :code:`HeatPumpModel` class is evaluated with different refrigerants (NH3 and R290).
 Finally, the influence of varying different parameters on COP and exergy efficiency is investigated and plotted.

 .. note::